doorfortyfour/TileWorldCreator/docs/Workflow.md

   Ignore layers can be used if you want to skip instantiation for tiles from another generation layer which overlaps with the assigned one.
   **Example:**
   ![ignoreLayersExample](img/ignoreLayersExample.png)
-  Here we have a map which has two height layers.
-The generation stack consists of two layers, one which generates the ground and another with an inset which generates the top     level.
-Because of this, we don't want to instantiate the tiles in the ground layer which are underneath the top layer.
-Therefore we assign the top layer to the ignore layers.
+  Here we have a map which has two generation layers `Base` and `Inner`.
+The `Base`layer generates the ground and the `Inner` layer shrinks the base layer by one tile to create the inner "grass" map.
+Because of this, we don't want to instantiate the tiles in the `Base` layer which are overlapping with the `Inner` layer.
+Therefore we assign the `Inner` layer to the ignore layers of the `Cliffs` instantiation layer.

 ### Tiles preset
 ![tilesPreset](img/tilesPreset.png)